EmiliaJacob/Console-game-2021/README.md

 # Console-game-2021
 Story driven adventure and puzzle game.
-It is console based with additional graphical elements.
+It is text based with additional graphical elements.
 It was created using QT and C++.